thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 the claim keys specified in this document.

-To simplify the transition to the token format described in this document it is RECOMMENDED that receivers (e.g., PSA Attestation Verifiers) accept tokens encoded according to the old profile (`PSA_IOT_PROFILE_1`) as well as to the new profile (`tag:psacertified.org,2023:psa#tfm`), at least for the time needed to their clients to upgrade.
+To simplify the transition to the token format described in this document it is RECOMMENDED that verifiers (e.g., PSA Attestation Verifiers) accept tokens encoded according to the old profile (`PSA_IOT_PROFILE_1`) as well as to the new profile (`tag:psacertified.org,2023:psa#tfm`), at least for the time needed to their devices to upgrade.

 # Profiles